I will be recruiting graduate students to begin in the 2021-2022 academic year.

-Because applications will be due in Fall 2018, feel free to email me (email@example.com) with a cover letter, C.V., and your undergraduate GPA/GRE scores if you are interested in joining the lab.
+Because applications will be due in Fall 2020, feel free to email me (email@example.com) with a cover letter and C.V. if you are interested in joining the lab.

-Please apply by preparing: (1) your CV inclusive of publications, awards, and field/laboratory experience, (2) a cover letter discussing your qualifications, research interests, and motivations for this position, (3) a 1-2 paragraph summary about your commitment to and/or experience with furthering diversity in the sciences, and (4) contact information for 3 references.
-Send all materials to firstname.lastname@example.org with the subject line: “Post-doc CPS Application.”
+Please apply by preparing: (1) your CV inclusive of publications, awards, and research experience, (2) a cover letter discussing your qualifications, research interests, quantitative skills, and motivations for this position, (3) a 1-2 paragraph summary about your commitment to and/or experience with furthering diversity in the sciences, and (4) contact information for 3 references.
+Send all materials to firstname.lastname@example.org and email@example.com with the subject line: “Wildlife Insights Postdoc Application.”